hamaluik/mkbook/docs-src/01-introduction.md

 This tool aims to work somewhat similarly to _mdbook_, but is generally intended to be a more minimal alternative that is customized more towards my needs and desires than anything else.

+If you're not familiar with _mdbook_, _mkbook_ is a tool to convert a collection of [Markdown](https://commonmark.org/) files into a static website / book which can be published online.
+It was created to help me write documentation with minimum fuss while presenting it in an easy-to-consume manner.

 _mkbook_ may be installed using _Cargo_ (`cargo install --force --path .` in the _mkbook_ repo directory), and after that it presents a command-line interface:

 ```